 Elise Bant is an Associate Professor at the Melbourne Law School.
 Dr Bant practised as a solicitor with Freehills in Perth specialising in commercial litigation before completing a Bachelor of Civil Laws (with distinction) and later a DPhil at the University of Oxford.
 She defended her thesis 'The Change of Position Defence' in 2008 and then took up her appointment at MLS in the same year.
 She has taught and published widely in unjust enrichment, restitution, equity, trusts and property.

 Katy Barnett joined the Melbourne Law School in 2006.
 She was awarded her PhD in 2010, and it was published in 2012 by Hart Publishing as a monograph entitled Accounting for Profit for Breach of Contract: Theory and Practice.
 She was recently a visiting scholar with Brasenose College, Oxford as part of the Melbourne-Oxford Faculty Exchange.

 Natalie Burgess is a Judge’s Associate at the Federal Court of Australia.
 She has an Honours degree in literature from the University of Tasmania, and a Masters of Public Policy and Management and Juris Doctor degree, both from The University of Melbourne.
 In 2012 Natalie was an Editor of the Melbourne University Law Review, and in 2013 provided research support for counsel representing the defendant in DPP (Cth) v Keating.

-Martin Clark is a Research Fellow at the Melbourne Law School and researcher for several senior faculty members.
+Martin Clark is an MPhil candidate, Research Fellow and tutor at the Melbourne Law School and researcher for several senior faculty members.
 He holds honours degrees in law, history and philosophy from the University of Melbourne.
 While at MLS, he was a 2012 Editor of the Melbourne Journal of International Law, tutor in legal theory, a Jessie Legatt Scholar, and attended the Center for Transnational Legal Studies Program.